 There are three primary customer mindsets important to understanding the factors behind brand loyalty.
 Every customer engages in all of these behaviors at different points throughout their lives.

-Transactional Mindset: Logic-driven thinking that weighs the options and makes the most optimal decision in the moment.
+- Transactional Mindset: Logic-driven thinking that weighs the options and makes the optimal decision in the moment.

-Relational Mindset: Although logic still plays a role, in a relational mindset, feelings primarily drive purchasing decisions.
+- Relational Mindset: Although logic still plays a role, feelings primarily drive purchasing decisions.

-Loyal Mindset: Decisions based on deeply-held values and ideals.
+- Loyal Mindset: Decisions are based on deeply-held values and ideals.

-Brand Lovers: Customers your brand is especially for; those customers who love you the most and who may not perceive any alternative to your offering.
+- Brand Lovers: Customers a brand is especially for; those customers who love the brand the most and who may not perceive any alternative to the brand’s offering.
 Brand Lovers have an emotional investment in the brand.
 They feel their values align with the brand’s.

-- Brand Enthusiasts: Customers who have a favorable impression of your brand but don’t necessarily have any investment or deeper connection to your brand.
+- Brand Enthusiasts: Customers who have a favorable impression of a brand but don’t necessarily have any investment or a deeper connection to the brand.

 The Key to Building Brand Loyalty